eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 </p>

 <div align="justify">
-So we want to take the information from the neural net and compare it to these functions.
-If they are similar, this could suggest that the neural network is learning something related to the physics of these functions.
-Physicists could then explore these functions and possibly learn more about the nature of these collisions!
+So we want to take the output from the neural net and compare it to these functions.
+If they are similar, this suggests that the neural network is learning something related to the physics of these functions.
+Physicists could then explore these functions and possibly learn something new.

 <br><br>

-But how do we compare two functions?
-We need a metric that reflects the task of using the information from the low level data (image) for classification.
-However, it must also be invariant to non-linear 1-to-1 transformations of the two functions, because of the non-linear nature of neural networks.
-So, we consider the decision surfaces defined by the threshold on the function output.
-By decision surface, we mean the hyperplane which separates what the function believes to be signal and background.
+To compare these values, we needed a metric that reflected the task of using the information from the low level data (image) for classification, but, was also invariant to non-linear 1-to-1 transformations, because of the non-linearity of neural networks.
+So, we considered the decision surfaces of the function output, that is, the hyperplane which separates what the function believes to be signal and background.
 The space where the hyperplane is defined would depend on the function or neural net at hand; but the important part is the threshold for which is separates signal and background.
 Specifically, we consider two functions similar if, for any pair of points, they produce the same signal-to-background ordering.
 This is expressed through what we call the <i>discriminant ordering</i> between two functions, <i>f</i> and <i>g</i>, for a pair of points <i>x</i> and <i>x'</i>:

 </div>